 I then walked to the other caged rattlesnake in the front yard and she wouldn't come with me no matter how much I coaxed her.
 She just wanted to get back into my vehicle.

-I took my younger dog out to have her retested and she reacted the same way.
+I took my second dog out to have her retested and she reacted the same way.
 I felt very relieved to know that neither one of my dogs wanted to get anywhere near the caged rattlesnakes.
 They stayed at least 15-20 feet away.
 The dog actually goes by the scent so if the wind is strong they can smell the snakes scent much farther away.

 new blog posts on developing site www.pawsitivewellnesscenter.com